 The grantee roles and responsibilities are critical to the success of the program and will include:

 - Researching and analyzing the complex IHS budget, to gain a thorough understanding of funding distribution at all levels to determine which PSFAs the Tribe may elect to assume.

 - Establishing a process by which Tribes can effectively approach the IHS Start Printed Page 16875to identify programs and associated funding which could be incorporated into their current programs.

 - Determining the Tribe's share of each PSFA and evaluating the current level of health care services being provided to make an informed decision on new program assumption(s).

 1. Eligible Applicants

 To be eligible for a Planning Cooperative Agreement under this announcement, an applicant must meet all of the following criteria:

-A. Be a federally-recognized Tribe as defined in Title V, Pub.
-L. 106-260, Tribal Self-Governance Amendments of 2000, of the Indian Self-Determination and Education Assistance Act (the Act), Pub.
-L. 93-638, as amended.
-However, Alaska Native Villages or Alaska Native Village Corporations are not eligible if they are located within the area served Start Printed Page 39974by an Alaska Native regional health entity already participating in compact status (25 U.S.C.
+A. Be a Federally-recognized Tribe as defined in Title V, Public Law 106 260, Tribal Self-Governance Amendments of 2000, of the Indian Self-Determination and Education Assistance Act (the Act), Public Law 93-638, as amended.
+However, Alaska Native Villages or Alaska Native Village Corporations are not eligible if they are located within the area served by an Alaska Native regional health entity already participating in compact status (25 U.S.C.
 458aaa-2(e)).
 Those Tribes not represented by a self-governance Tribal consortium compact, within their area, may still be considered to participate in the TSGP.